dodevops/cloudcontrol/README.md

 ### How to forward ports to the host

-If you'd like to forward traffic into a cluster using `kubectl port-forward`, you can do the following:
+If you'd like to forward traffic into a cluster using `kubectl port-forward` you can do the following:

-* Add a port-configuration to your docker-compose file to forward a free port (e.g. 8888):
+* Add a ports key to the cli-service in your docker-compose file to forward a free port (e.g. 8888):

 ```
 ports: